Vertical Stick Welding: Settings, Techniques, and Charts

 Tips for vertical stick welding

 When you weld uphill, you want the strongest joint.
-For this, It’s always best to weld on clean metal.
-7018 rods also need clean metal to give their best welds.
+For this, it’s always best to weld on clean metal, especially for 7018 rods.
 Downhill welding also requires clean metals because the fast traveling speed cannot burn coatings.

 Choose a small diameter rod 3/32″ (2.4 mm) for practice.
 Thicker rods create a larger puddle that’s harder to control.

-To protect yourself from spatter, wear long leather sleeves or a robust welding jacket, and cover your head too.
+To protect yourself from spatter, wear long leather sleeves or a robust welding jacket, and cover your head.
 Also, remove valuable equipment or cover it with welding blankets.
 Finally, ensure there are no flammable materials around to prevent a fire.

-Another tip to make vertical welding easier is to fit the rod in the stinger pointing upwards.
+Another tip to make things easier is fitting the rod in the stinger pointing upwards.
 This way, you can keep your hand in a more comfortable position.

 Before starting the arc, run a few dry runs to test your position.

-Always strike the arc 1/2″ further than the point you want to start welding.
+Always strike the arc 1/2″ further than the point you want to start.
 Then bring the rod to the starting point or the previous crater.
 This way, you weld over the striking area and avoid asymmetries where the beads connect.